> Folk Music > Songs > The Scranky Black Farmer

 An’ a’ kinds o’ drudgery of course we do get;

 Our usage is rough an’ our drink is but pale;

 It’s the brown bree o’ molasses that we get for ale.

 Says Gavin Greig: “The tune is a very fine old Dorian—one of the best I know.”
 Fair enough.

-Arthur Watson sang The Scranky Black Farmer in 1976 on The Gaugers' Topic album Beware of the Aberdonian.
-Duncan MacLennan commented:
+Arthur Watson sang The Scranky Black Farmer in 1976 on The Gaugers’ Topic album Beware of the Aberdonian.
+Duncan MacLennan noted:

 On the coast of the West Highlands, the people have drawn a living from both sea and land, and the crofter-fisherman was common.
 Likewise, in East Anglia, the year was often divided between work on sea and land.
 In the North-East of Scotland, however, the fishing and farming communities were much more sharply divided.
 It is unusual, therefore, to find that in this bothy song the narrator appears to be of a seafaring background, possibly drafted in initially for the seasonal work of harvest.
 Whatever his background, however, his opinion of the farmer is little different from that expressed by most bothy singers.

 Jock Duncan sang The Scranky Black Fermer in 2001 on his Sleepytown CD Tae the Green Woods Gaen.
-Ronnie Cairns commented:
+Ronnie Cairns noted:

 In some parts it is not uncommon for the working year to be divided between the land and the sea.
 Not so in the north east of Scotland where fishers and farmers have always been, and even today, remain as separate communities.

 This is an unusual bothy ballad therefore, in that the words are attributed to someone with a fisher’s background.